KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Nate laughed maniacally as his team rounded a corner into a larger area, filled to the brim with bug soldiers.
 Jo screamed, “Leeeeeroy, Jenkins!” as her character shot a steady stream into the cavern.
 They all opened up and managed to kill half a dozen bugs before they were all killed off, ending the round for everyone expect for Van.

 His character had fallen forward and had made it’s way under the dead carcases of several bugs.
 Van was still alive!
 The others gathered around Van’s screen, vying for a chance to see what he saw.
 Van wiggled his way up through the bodies until he could see around the room.
-Bug soldiers were walking around with their laser guns at the ready, looking for surviors.
+Bug soldiers were walking around with their laser guns at the ready, looking for survivors.
 “Holy shit, they don’t see him!”
 Steve exclaimed.

 “Dude, you may have found a glitch.
 Stay there, see if the AI’s notice you,” Joshua said.